themeblvd/theme-blvd-layout-builder/readme.txt

 = 2.1.2 - 03/06/2017 =

 * Improvement: Google Maps API key is now required from `Appearance > Theme Options > Configuration > Google Maps` for Maps element to function in builder interface.
-This eliminates JavaScript console errors on domains that have never connected to Google Maps API before June 22, 2016, when no Google Maps API key has been setup from theme options.
+This eliminates JavaScript console errors on website domains that have never connected to Google Maps API before June 22, 2016, when no Google Maps API key has been setup from theme options.
+* Improvement: Increased likelihood of unique ID's being unique, when they need to be.

 = 2.1.1 - 02/18/2017 =